 (b) ensure that only the applicant or the applicant’s agent, nominated in writing, receives the document.

-30. Form of notice of decisions
+30. Notice under s.
+13(1)(b) of decision, form etc. of

 The notice that the agency gives the applicant under section 13(1)(b) has to give details, in relation to each decision, of —